baus/install-discourse/README.md

 Discourse is the new [web discussion forum software](http://discourse.org) by Jeff Atwood.
-Based on the current state of forum software, I'm confident it is going to be a breakout success, but it is still in a very early state, and if you are not an expert on Linux and Rail administration, getting a Discourse site up and running can be dunting task.
+Based on the current state of forum software, I'm confident it is going to be a breakout success, but it is still in a very early state, and if you are not an expert on Linux and Rail administration, getting a Discourse site up and running can be daunting task.

-While I consider myself to be moderately skilled at Linux administration, this is the first Rails app (I prefer Python myself) I have attempted to deploy and run, so now that I've been through the installation process a few times, I've decided to try to more formally document it for others who want to try out the software.
+While I consider myself to be moderately skilled at Linux administration, this is the first Rails app I have attempted to deploy and run, so now that I've been through the installation process a few times, I've decided to try to more formally document it for others who want to try out the software.

 # Install on a DigitalOcean VPS using Ubuntu 12.10x64